nradulovic/nk-event-driven-system/README.md

 ## Cloning this repository

-This repo uses Git Submodules to bring in dependent components.
+This repo uses Git Submodules to bring in dependent modules.

 Note: If you download the ZIP file provided by the GitHub UI, you will not get the contents of the submodules.
 (The ZIP file is also not a valid git repository)